icarus-sim/icarus-sim.github.io/index.md

 performance in Information Centric Networks (ICN).

 Icarus is not bound to any specific ICN architecture.
-Its design allows users to implement and evalute new caching policies or caching and routing strategy with few lines of code.
+Its design allows users to implement and evaluate new caching policies or caching and routing strategy with few lines of code.

 ### Download
-You can download a stable release in a zip or tar.gz format using the links below.
+You can download a stable release in a `zip` or `tar.gz` format using the links below.

 **Latest version:**